Tiledesk/tiledesk/helm/README.md

 * email: admin@tiledesk.com
 * password: adminadmin

 # Other configurations

 ## Configure TLS

 See [here](https://github.com/Tiledesk/tiledesk-deployment/blob/master/helm/docs/tls.md) how to configure TLS certificate for the Tiledesk installation.

+## Push Notifications

+Push notifications are available only with a configured TLS certificate.

 # Usefull instructions